What is the MBTI INTJ “Architect” Personality Type?

 Friendships

-• People with this personality type tend to think so much of the future, and they may avoid getting to know people because they believe that a long-term friendship will not work out.
+- People with this personality type tend to think a lot about the future, and they may avoid getting to know people because they believe that a long-term friendship will not work out.

 Personal Relationships

-• People with this personality type are introverted and spend a lot of time in their minds.
+- People with this personality type are introverted and spend much time in their minds.

 Partner Relationships